-Add Multiple Items to Java ArrayList
+Add Multiple Elements to ArrayList in One Line

-Learn to add multiple items to an ArrayList in a single statement using simple-to-follow Java examples.
+This Java tutorial discussed the different ways to add multiple items to an ArrayList in a single statement using simple-to-follow Java examples.

-1. Using List.of() or Arrays.asList() to Initialize a New ArrayList
+1. Using List.of() or Arrays.asList() to initialize a new ArrayList

 To initialize an ArrayList with multiple items in a single line can be done by creating a List of items using either Arrays.asList() or List.of() methods.
 Both methods create an immutable List containing items passed to the factory method.